Davison27/Katas/README.md

 # What is this repository?

-This repository have all the Codekatas that I did in the ASL.
+This repository has all the Codekatas that I did in the ASL.
 Codekatas are a fun method to learn new programming languages, new ways of programming and to improve your good practices.

 Each folder in this repo is a codeKata with my code and solution for the giving problem.